suleymansurucu/suleymansurucu/README.md

-# Hi there, I'm Süleyman Surucu 👋
+# Hi there, I'm Suleyman 👋

 🎯 Software Developer | 📱 Flutter Specialist | 🇺🇸 Based in New Jersey, USA